VineethReddy02/kubectl-mc/README.md

 The motive behind this plugin is to manage set of kubernetes clusters with a kubectl plugin.
 All the kubectl actions can be performed using this plugin.
 The plugin cascades the performed operation to all the k8s clusters.

-All you need to do is provide the below configuration to access multiple k8s clusters from the kubectl plugin.
+We access multiple clusters using the ```KUBECONFIG``` file by reading all the contexts.
+For this to work all you need is ```KUBECONFIG``` env set.
+More details on configuring access to multiple clusters using a single ```KUBECONFIG``` file can be found [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)

+OR

+You can provide the paths to the multiple ```KUBECONFIG``` files for this to work.
+As specified in the below configuration file.

 Configuration:
 ```